This Thursday is Ascension Day, also known as Ascension Thursday or the Feast of the Ascension.

 “Ascension Day is a holiday that most Amish are pretty staunch about,” said Sharon Hershberger, a longtime Lehman’s employee with Amish background.
 “Some churches have certain things they do at church only on that day, and most (Amish) are very strict about observing this holiday.”

-So tomorrow, all of Lehman’s Amish employees are granted the day off, and no livestock auction will be held in Kidron.
+So this Thursday, all of Lehman’s Amish employees are granted the day off, and no livestock auction will be held in Kidron.
 (Lehman’s store will be open regular hours, albeit without our Amish employees.)

 Whatever our religious inclinations, we can all learn from and appreciate the Amish community’s deep dedication to faith, family and tradition.